kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

 # Unified SSO with Copilot Agent and D365 Omnichannel

-This custom app demonstrates unified SSO with Copilot Agent and D365 Omnichannel using a 3rd party authentication provider.
+This sample app demonstrates unified SSO with Copilot Agent and D365 Omnichannel using a 3rd party authentication provider.

 ## Getting started

 To run this sample app, including the end-to-end SSO flow with OKTA, you will need to:

 1. Deploy sample app to Azure Web Services.
 2. Create an OKTA developer account, or use an existing one
 3. Create a new app integration in OKTA.

-5. Configure the default access policy in the OTKA authorization server
+5. Configure the default access policy in the OTKA authorization server.
 6. Setup manual authentication in Copilot Studio and D365 Omnichannel.
 7. Update environment variables and constants in the app.

-8. Redeploy sample app.
+8. Redeploy sample app.*

 ## Detailed instructions